WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 a terminal and Anaconda will install Biopython for you:

 	conda install -c https://conda.anaconda.org/anaconda biopython

+# KaKs_Calculator

+AlignmentProcessor0.7 is packaged with KaKs_Calculator2.0 binaries for Linux and Windows, and a KaKs_Calculator1.2 binary for Mac (there is no 2.0 binary available for OSX).
+Before using, copy or move the appropriate binary for your system into the AlignmentProcessor bin which contains the python scipts.

+# PAML 4.8

+AlignmentProcessor0.7 comes packaged with Linux binaries of PAML 4.8.
+If you are using Mac or Windows, you will have to replace the Linux binaries with the appropriate package for you system (http://abacus.gene.ucl.ac.uk/software/paml.html).
+Make sure that it is titled "paml".

 #-------------------------------
 # 1. Obtaining a fasta alignment